ScottMellors/twocket/readme.md

 ## Prerequisites

-This class just handles the connectivity, you will need to supply: the Twitch user ID, Twitch app client ID &the authorised user access token for that client.
+This class just handles the connectivity, you will need to supply: the Twitch user ID, Twitch app client ID & the authorised user access token for that client.

 More info [here](https://dev.twitch.tv/).